Application Requirements

 Minimum Grade Point Averages (GPA)

-- The minimum requirement for both cumulative GPA and science GPA is 3.0 (on a 4.0 scale).
+- The minimum requirement for the cumulative GPA and science GPA is 3.0 (on a 4.0 scale) at the time of application.
+NOTE: While 3.0 is the minimum requirement, accepted students typically have a higher GPA to be competitive.

 - Please see the CASPA website for detailed information on course grade reporting and GPA calculations.